Posted by kyBoot Shoes on

-Stroke is among the most common illnesses and the third most frequent cause of death in Germany.
+Stroke is among the most common illnesses and the fifth most frequent cause of death in the United States.
 Furthermore, stroke is the most common cause of moderate and severe disability.

 Thanks to light everyday exercise, kybun keeps your body fit and strong, which helps with prevention.
 After a stroke, kybun can provide significant rehabilitation support by restoring the body’s balance through gentle training.